adonisjs/v5-docs/content/api/orm/base-model.md

 The `$attributes` object will not have the `initials` property, since it is not using the `@column` decorator.

 #### How does `$attributes` object gets populated?
 We make use of ES6 Proxies behind the scenes to populate the `$attributes` object.
+Here is the [implementation](https://github.com/adonisjs/lucid/blob/develop/src/Orm/BaseModel/proxyHandler.ts) of the Proxy handler.

+---

 ### $original
 The `$original` object is a key-value pair of properties fetched from the database.
 The `$original` object is used to find the diff against the `$attributes`.